UW-Hydro/VIC/README.txt

 	to eliminate these errors and make the logic consistent with the rest of the code.
 TJB

+Variable "moist" in runoff() has different meaning than in other functions.

+	Files affected:

+	runoff.c

+	Description:

+	Renamed all *moist* variables to *liq* if they only refer to liquid soil moisture.
+This makes the logic much easier to understand.
+TJB

 -------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------